alexcg1/cyborg-beast/Readme.md

 1. Printing out Chicago fasteners (since we can't find them where we are), based on [NewtonRob's design from Thingiverse](https://www.thingiverse.com/thing:266673)
 2. Removing some unused files, such as different versions of gauntlet
+3. Use a "cooler" version of the gauntlet, which has slots for velcro

 Note: The Chicago fasteners are scaled for a 140% scale hand (i.e. sized for a 16-year-old, according to the sizing chart).
 Be sure to modify the scad file to suit your hand